stafsa/Tomb-Of-The-Mash-But-Java/README.md

 ```
 **Dev Note:**Hi again, I saw something.You should do the things in the video after you unzip the file:
 https://dosya.co/tlc55yjsv77u/2024-07-05_12-05-04.mp4.html
-If you're too lazy to do it, here's the last version of Tomb Of The Masj But Java: https://github.com/stafsa/Tomb-Of-The-Mask-But-Java/releases/tag/Update
+If you're too lazy to do it, here's the last version of Tomb Of The Mask But Java: https://github.com/stafsa/Tomb-Of-The-Mask-But-Java/releases/tag/Update